View our store hours

 This is a common misconception that all good olive oil comes only from Italy.
 While we do carry EVOO from Italy, high quality EVOO comes from all over the world Chile, Australia, Spain, South Africa, etc.

-Fused the process of mixing the olives and fresh fruit and spices and crushing them at the same time to create the oil.
+Fused, on the other hand, is the process of simultaneously mixing olives with fresh fruit and spices and crushing them together to create the oil.

 We do this because we have noticed a trend in our customers that they tend to "save" the good oil and therefore in a clear bottle the oil is degraded faster.